Meet the Concert Artists

 Studio faculty: Bradley Williams

-Dani has been recognized in both international and national competitions, winning the Finalist Award at the 2022 Donizetti International Singing Competition (Italy), the Gold Award at the 2023 PREMIA International Young Artists Music Festival Competition — which also invited her to perform at the Prizewinners Gala Concert at Carnegie Hall in New York — and First Place at the 14th Chinese Golden Bell Award for Music (Hong Kong competition area).
+Dani has been recognized in both international and national competitions.
+She is a winner of the Metropolitan Opera Laffont Competition (Boston District) and First Prize winner of the Chinese Golden Bell Award for Music (Hong Kong), the Finalist Award at the 2022 Donizetti International Singing Competition (Italy), the Gold Award at the 2023 PREMIA International Young Artists Music Festival Competition, which also invited her to perform at the Prizewinners Gala Concert at Carnegie Hall in New York.
 A star of Radio Television Hong Kong’s 2019 Young Music Makers, she has been featured in numerous television and radio productions, including The Sound of Art, The GBA Concert Hall, and the interview series Musicians’ Terrace.
 As an emerging artist, she performed at the Beijing Great Wall Cultural Festival and the Shenzhen Cultural Center.
+Dani is currently pursuing an Artist Diploma in Opera Studies at NEC under the tutelage of Professor Bradley Williams.
+She graduated with distinction from the Hong Kong Academy for Performing Arts under Soprano Nancy Yuen.